 What is hypomania?

 Terri Cheney describes hypomania as three-quarters manic.
 Speaking from experience, I have boundless energy and ideas are fast when I’m hypomanic.
-One distinguishing factor between hypomania and full-blown mania is the ability to finish thoughts through.
+One distinguishing factor between hypomania and full-blown mania is the ability to follow thoughts from their inception.
 With hypomania, I am always in control of my speech, actions, thoughts.

 I’ve only been manic once, and I have no desire to repeat the experience; hypomania, on the other hand, is mostly pleasant and occurs frequently.